This post is mainly for new freelance writers and ghostwriters, as experienced ones will likely know these two tips.

 A light went off.

-Why on earth would I give a complete stranger my banking information, with all the identity theft and scams running rampant out there?
+Why on earth would I give a stranger my banking information, with all the identity theft and scams running rampant out there?

 Well, I never heard back from her.

-What would have happened if I hadn’t thought first and sent her my banking information?
+Who knows what would have happened if I had sent her my banking information?
+Chances are it wouldn’t have been good.

-A while ago, I got a query from a client who wanted me to read his manuscript and rewrite it.
+This was my first ‘watch it moment.’
+I got a query from a client who wanted me to read his manuscript and rewrite it.
 He didn’t have an email and asked if he could mail it to me.

 He called me for a couple of months, at all times of day and night.
 And, he had my address.